goooooouwa/writings/_posts/2018-02-08-Is talking to services over network that slow.md

+---
+layout: post
-Is talking to services over network that slow?
+title: 'Is talking to services over network that slow?'
+categories: 'Network'
+---

 By slow, we mean longer than one second.